Did Big Data Deliver Business Transformation & Improved CX?

 So what has big data achieved?
 “It got people realizing that data is a business tool, and that technologists are the custodians of that data,” points out New Zealand CIO Anthony McMahon.
 And while data leaders own data quality, it’s up to analysts and business leaders to determine the course of action.
 “The CIO is key in making sure data is available, accessible, and secure.
 But it is not up to them to make decisions from it.”

 “I think awareness of data and the potential for its utility is actually the core big win for big data so far,” agrees Seidl.
-“There are a lot of other wins, [like] machine learning identifying things like cancer!
-[Plus] The ability to handle higher volumes, greater velocity, and greater variety of data.
+“There are a lot of other wins, The ability to handle higher volumes, greater velocity, and greater variety of data.
 This includes the ability to handle large volumes of unstructured data.”

 Where Should Big Data Go from Here?